mnr/writing-wip/dimensions_living_book/furnishedApartment.md

 The U-Haul dealer believes I know what I am doing and leaves me to attach the trailer.
 I back the CR-V up and try to lift the hitch onto the ball.
 I lift with my legs (not my back).
 Can't do it.
 Too heavy.

 "Hmmm...," I ponder.
-Nobody else is around except the trailer and the CR-V. They aren't talking.
+Nobody else is around except the trailer and the CR-V. They look at each other, snigger, and look back at me, feigning attentiveness.
+They aren't talking.

 *God nudges the pure in heart, who is still adjusting to being able to see God.
 Pure-in-heart laughs nervously, takes a tentative sip, and watches the show on the big screen at the end of the bar.*